 The two took on full production duties for “Marble Son” (2011) which moved the band progressively into its own unique genre, allowing Wandscher to explore heavier tones and more complex song structures, further blurring the lines between the avant-garde and the timeless.
 Spin magazine called Marble Son “a sprawling psyche rock vision” and the UK's Line Of Best Fit called it; "a triumph... in a word".

-Prior to his work with Jesse Sykes, Phil Wandscher co-founded the influential alt- country band Whiskeytown, with Ryan Adams.
-He also appears on Marissa Nadler’s acclaimed album “July” and has recently recorded and toured with Jon Langford, the leader of the legendary Mekons.
+Prior to his work with Jesse Sykes, Phil Wandscher help co-found the influential alt- country band Whiskeytown with Ryan Adams, in which he appears on the groups first three records, co-writing some of the bands most beloved songs, most notably songs on Stranger's Almanac, which many say was also arguably the band's most beloved album.
+Wandscher too, appears on singer- songwriter, Marissa Nadler’s acclaimed album “July” and has in recent years, recorded and toured with Jon Langford, the leader of the legendary Mekons.
+Other album guest appearances include; Rocky Votolato, Nada Surf and Death Cab For Cutie.

 In 2019 Sykes appeared on guitarist and Grammy winning songwriter Dave Alvin's release of a project called the The Third Mind, on Yep Roc Records, alongside members of Camper Van Beethoven, Counting Crows and Richard Thompson's band.
 A national tour had been booked, but due to Covid hitting, all shows were cancelled and the music was never performed live.

-Sykes and Wandscher, alongside newer and older Sweet Hereafter members, are presently working on what will be their 5th record.
+Sykes and Wandscher, alongside newer and older Sweet Hereafter members (and many new guests,) are presently working on what will be their 5th record, but due to some personal difficulties, no release date has been set.

 Jesse Sykes and the Sweet Hereafter were fortunate to have worked under the guidance of notable producers; Tucker Martine, Martin Feveyear, Mell Dettmer, Randall Dunn and Johnny Sangster.